lockbook/lockbook/docs/design-ux/search.md

 # Filename search

-You hand core a string, core will hand you back a list of paths that this string matches.
+You hand lb-rs a string, lb-rs will hand you back a list of paths that this string matches.
 Should use some sort of `fzf` style search.
 Can be integrated into quick-navigation of applications like it's done in the Linux application.

 # Lockbook Content Search